au-to-pi-lot/nexari/README.md

 ## Prerequisites

-- Python 3.8 or higher
+- Conda (Miniconda or Anaconda)
 - A Discord bot token
 - A llama.cpp compatible model file
+- NVIDIA GPU with CUDA support (for GPU acceleration)

 ## Installation